Drive (The Cars song): Music video

 The music video was directed by actor Timothy Hutton and features then-19-year-old model and actress Paulina Porizkova, who would later become Ric Ocasek's third wife.

 The video alternates between shots of Orr sitting in a disused nightclub, facing mannequins posed at the bar as customers and bartender, and scenes that depict the breakdown of a relationship between the characters played by Ocasek and Porizkova.
 Ultimately left alone, the woman cries and laughs hysterically for a time before visiting the nightclub.
-She looks sadly in through a dirty window at the stage, where tuxedo-clad mannequins of the band members are posed with their instruments as if playing a show, and turns to walk away as the video ends.
+She sadly looks in through a smeared window at the stage, on which tuxedo-clad mannequins of the band members are posed with their instruments as if playing a show, and turns to walk away as the video ends.

 Hutton later recalled that his directing the video came about because he was living next to Elliot Roberts, the manager of the Cars.
 They were listening to tracks from the then-unreleased album Heartbeat City and Hutton told Roberts he was particularly impressed by "Drive".

 At that time, everybody was making videos.
 It was the height of MTV, and when you made a record, you were also thinking about the video.
 I talked to Elliott about how much I liked that song "Drive," and I started describing all the different ways I thought they could go with it, as far as the video.
 And he said, "You know, everything you're saying sounds really interesting.
 Do you mind if… Would you be up for me passing that concept along to Ric Ocasek?"
 I said, "Sure!"
 So he got back to me the next day and said, "Ric and I think you should direct the video.
 We love your idea, your take on it."
 So that's how that happened.
 And about a month later, I was in New York at the Astoria Studios over two days, filming the video.

 Hutton and Ric Ocasek became friends, which led to Ocasek being cast in the 1987 film Made in Heaven.